llxxbb/Nature/README.md

 ## Significance
 ![Alt text](doc/img/幻灯片15.jpg)
+Nature __short process__ can organize all the your business into a web directly, will will give you a global view of you whole business, whether it's the bird taking the big picture or the insight into the details, and you can see every data's flow in __real-time__.

 ![Alt text](doc/img/幻灯片16.jpg)
+The most important point is,
+Nature let you orchestrate the date flow over the services, no technology limitation but pure business.
+It make the `Thing` is what it should be.
+Nature will be a **Business Command Center**!

 ![Alt text](doc/img/幻灯片17.jpg)

-## Why need Nature

-To make data consistence is a not easy work for engineers, most of all the data transferred between services.
-We need check, redo and make sure the target services are idempotent, we waste much time and money on that things.

-Nature organize all the data into a web, you can see every data's flow in real-time. the most important point is, Nature let you orchestrate the date flow over the services, no technology but pure business.
-Nature will be a **Business Command Center**!

-## Conception

-Nature is a abstract from the real nature.
-It is a dynamic system which changes things and transforms things incessantly over time.

-### Things

-Things are need to be changed or transformed. this is the aim why we need to program.

-#### type

-#### instance

-status version

-### transform

-It controls how to change or transform the **Things**

-## What should it do

-## How to use

-### before to use

-#### ID generator

-**Nature** use **Thing**'s MD5 hash code as id by default.

-Maybe you need a **Distribute ID Generator** like [Twitter's snowflake](https://github.com/twitter/snowflake/releases/tag/snowflake-2010) for storing large data in a distribute DB.